-The ∇ -quantifier [14, 30] (written in Abella as nabla) is used to manage nominal constants and binding mobility [27].
-The distinction between free action and bound action here is essentially the same as has been used to specify various simulations in the π -calculus [31].
-Our specification of simulation in the presence of both free and bound actions follows the specification technique of Tiu & Miller [36] that used the ∇ -quantifier.
+The $\nabla$ -quantifier [14, 30] (written in Abella as nabla) is used to manage nominal constants and binding mobility [27].
+The distinction between free action and bound action here is essentially the same as has been used to specify various simulations in the $\pi$ -calculus [31].
+Our specification of simulation in the presence of both free and bound actions follows the specification technique of Tiu & Miller [36] that used the $\nabla$ -quantifier.
 Given our specification of simulation, the specification of bisimulation is easy to write as well.

-6 Cut elimination at the synthetic connective level
+6 Cut elimination at the level of synthetic inference rules